Milwaukee’s reckless driving problem seems to be getting worse. What are lawmakers doing to address it?

 Milwaukee ordinances dealing with reckless driving:

 Not all situations involving reckless drivers are automatically criminal.
-Simply driving recklessly and not causing any physical harm to another, with no driving record, is one of the ways this can occur.
+Simply driving recklessly and not causing any physical harm to another, with no driving record, can result in a non-criminal consequence.
 In other situations, such as those involving great bodily harm, criminal reckless driving penalties apply.
 In another situation, numerous reckless driving tickets, even if no one was harmed, is enough to earn a misdemeanor charge.

 Below, we’ve broken down some new developments in 2023 reckless driving law: